-Cryopreservation of induced pluripotent stem cells improved the most by one productSeptember 25th, 2012 in Medical research /
+Cryopreservation of induced pluripotent stem cells improved the most by one productSeptember 25, 2012 in Medicine & Health / Medical research

 In a study to determine the best cryopreservation (freezing) solution to maintain induced pluripotent stem (iPS) cells, a team of researchers from Japan compared 12 kinds of commercially prepared and readily available cryopreservation solutions and found that "Cell Banker 3" out-performed the other 11 solutions by allowing iPS cells to be preserved for a year at −80°C degrees C in an undifferentiated state.